nemesisdb/nemesisdb/docs/docs/api/kv/kv-set.md

 Stores key-values.
 If the key already exists, the value is overwritten.

 - If you don't want to overwrite an existing key, use `KV_ADD`
-- This command always returns a response.
-If you don't require a response, use `KV_SETQ` which only sends a response on failure

 <br/>